KxSystems/docs/docs/ml/automl/userguide/preproc.md

 3. A check is applied to ensure that the number of targets is appropriate for the dataset.
 4. Symbol data is encoded via either one-hot or frequency encoding.
 5. Constant columns are removed from the data.
-6. Nulls are replaced and an indicating column is added to encode their original position.
+6. Nulls are replaced and an indicating column is added to encode their original position
+7. Positive/negative infinities are replaced by the non infinitie max/min value of the column

 ### Applied models